stappersg/vBook/src/reference/vSL/advanced.md

 }
 ```

-&#9998; | RHAI's function do not capture their external scope except for  functions [(they are "pure")](https://rhai.rs/book/ref/functions.html#no-access-to-external-scope). you must pass necessary variables via parameters.
+&#9998; | Rhai's function do not capture their external scope except for  functions [(they are "pure")](https://rhai.rs/book/ref/functions.html#no-access-to-external-scope). you must pass necessary variables via parameters.

 ## Importing user defined modules

 External modules can be imported in the `main.vsl` file.

-RHAI functions are automatically exported.
+Rhai functions are automatically exported.
 Therefore do not forget to add the `private` keyword for internal functions.
 Unlike functions, variables are not exported.
 You must do it manually using the `export` keyword.
 Check out the [Rhai Book](https://rhai.rs/book/ref/modules/export.html) for more information.

 Example :